open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/git.md

 ---
 sidebar_position: 7
 sidebar_label: Git
-title: Git Configuration | Enterprise OPA
+title: Git Configuration | EOPA
 ---

 # Git

-Enterprise OPA's support for pulling in data from any Git repository makes it possible to use GitOps practices for managing data and have that data available for policy evaluations in Enterprise OPA.
+EOPA's support for pulling in data from any Git repository makes it possible to use GitOps practices for managing data and have that data available for policy evaluations in EOPA.

 ## Example Configuration

-The Git integration is provided via the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The Git integration is provided via the `data` plugin, and needs to be enabled in EOPA's configuration.

 ### Minimal